Table of Contents

 Include amounts contributed by a commercial co-venture on line 1.
 These contributions are amounts received by the organization for allowing an outside organization (donor) or individual to use the recipient organization's name in a sales promotion campaign, such as where the outside organization agrees to contribute 2% of all sales proceeds to the organization.

 A grant is a payment for services, and not a contribution, when the terms of the grant provide the grantor with a specific service, facility, or product, rather than providing a benefit to the general public or that part of the public served by the grant recipient.
 The recipient organization would report such a grant as income on line 2 (program service revenue).

-Do not include the value of services donated to the organization (such as the value of donated advertising space or broadcast air time), or of the free use of property (materials, equipment, or facilities) as contributions on line 1.
+Do not include the value of services donated to the organization (such as the value of donated advertising space, broadcast air time (including donated public service announcements), or discounts on services), or of the free use of property (materials, equipment, or facilities) as contributions on line 1.
 However, for the optional reporting of those amounts, see the instructions for donated services in Part III.